giantswarm/docs/src/content/tutorials/connectivity/ingress/service-type-loadbalancer/index.md

 ### Customizing the external load balancer

-This section will focus on the custom options you can set on AWS Load Balancers via a Service of type `LoadBalancer`, but when available will also explain the settings for Azure Load Balancers.
+This section will focus on the custom options you can set on AWS load balancers via a service of type `LoadBalancer`, but when available will also explain the settings for Azure Load Balancers.
 You can configure these options by adding annotations to the service.

 #### Internal load balancers